-CNBC's Diana Olick reports on the increasing amount of online rental scams.
+CNBC's Diana Olick reports on mortgage applications falling.

 Homebuyer demand is strong, but affordability was weakening even before rates began to rise, as tight supply pushed home prices sharply higher.